plifplouf203/academic-cv/content/publications/conference-paper/index.md

 | SAV-CARE       | | | -0.165 | -0.267 |0.863 | | |1.176|0.112|-0.527| | |
 | GAS-1F         | | | 0.989 |  | | | |0.006 | | | -4.140|-5.701 |
 | HistSim (250d) |(No Parameters) |
-Table 2 : Parameter estimates of different models to model VaR and ES
+<div style="text-align: center;">Table 2 : Parameter estimates of different models to model VaR and ES</div>

 The estimated parameters generally exhibit the expected signs and admissible ranges.
 The GARCH and GJR-GARCH estimates imply positive volatility responses and high persistence, while the positive GJR-GARCH asymmetry parameter indicates a leverage effect.
 These results remain consistent with the previous estimation.
 The CARE and GAS specifications also produce persistent VaR/ES dynamics with negative tail-risk levels.
 For CARE-AS the positive value of $\beta_{4}$ indicates substantial persistence in the VaR process and the negative values for $\beta_{2}$ mean larger returns push the VaR in the negative tail for CARE-AS and SAV-CARE.
 For the GAS-1F, the very high $\beta$ makes it so that it remembers its previous risk/volatility state for a long time.
 Thus, the estimated VaR and ES don't change abruptly from one day to the next unless there is sufficiently strong new information in the returns.